Vanilla-OS/ABRoot/README.md

 with adequate storage limits and only buy more storage when it's actually needed.

-The following schema shows how an ABRoot compatible disk layout would look like with thin provisioning enabled:
+The following schema shows how an ABRoot-compatible disk layout would look like with thin provisioning enabled:

 ![Thin provisioning schema](assets/lvm-partitioning-structure.png)

-To follow-up, have a read at our [blog post](https://vanillaos.org/blog/article/2023-11-22/vanilla-os-orchid---devlog-22-nov) about thin provisioning in ABRoot.
+To follow up, have a read at our [blog post](https://vanillaos.org/blog/article/2023-11-22/vanilla-os-orchid---devlog-22-nov) about thin provisioning in ABRoot.